-Once your accountancy practice understands that crypto is taxed as either capital gains or income tax, the mystery all but evaporates.
+Once your accountancy practice understands that crypto is taxed as either a capital gain or income, the mystery all but evaporates.

 And with clarity comes confidence, opening the door to the thousands of crypto investors who are probably doing little more than buying crypto assets for long term investment, with minimal disposals.
-Or at worst, crypto investors making a quick buck out of lending, mining and staking - which all boil down to Income, generally.
+Or at worst, crypto investors making a quick buck out of lending, mining and staking - which all boil down to income, generally speaking.

-The internet is full of guides on how to learn crypto tax, like this country-based collection by crypto tax app, Koinly.
+The internet is full of guides on how to learn crypto tax - including our awesome collection of accountant crypto tax guides by crypto tax app, Koinly.